timb-machine-mirrors/admin-tsa-misc/README.md

  * `retire`: a script to (partially) retire a server, built with Fabric

+## Caveats

 This README file should probably be expanded to cover a little more about the history of this project, its authors, and possible fate(s).

+In particular, we might want to move all the Fabric-related Python code to its own repository, with CI and all that jazz.